adambgoode/jshell-scripting/README.md

 - httpclient (working with the new http client)
 - misc (params via system properties, ...)

+## Work on this project
+If you find a bug or think a script should be included, you're gladely invited to create a pull request!

 ## Third party libraries
 The JShell scripting repo currently contains some well-known and very useful third party libraries like Apache Commons Lang 3.
 Those libraries and their PGP signatures are checked in to the repo for ease of use.
 The version numbers are removed from the file name for easy upgradability, but can be found within the manifest of the corresponding Jar.